 I suggest you sign up for a local Divorce Care class (they have a kids program too).
 Or you could call your local domestic violence shelter to see if they offer group meetings.
 You could start a private Facebook group with a select few who are willing to walk you through this difficult time.
 Or search and join one already in progress with lots of members who have been through divorce healing.

 Side note: When seeking “community” to walk with you through divorce or another huge struggle, it’s possible to stretch not-so-close or new friendships to a breaking point.
-Make sure to have many friends or a bigger group of people that you can depend on, instead of one person who bear all the weight.
+Make sure to have many friends or a bigger group of people that you can depend on, instead of one person who bears all the weight.
 (Many of us have learned this the hard way.)

 3.)
 Feedback & Accountability